Jesse-Cohen/Separation-Above-Expectation/README.md

 ## Goal

-The NFL currently uses player-tracking data that measures performance over time.
-One of those measurements is receiver separation.
+The NFL currently uses spatiotemporal tracking to measure player performance over time.
+One of those player measurements is receiver separation.
 Collected at the time a pass arrives, receiver separation measures the distance (in yards) from the receiver to their nearest defender.

-While receiver separation does a good job of describing a specific play, it fails to capture the receiver's contribution to the play.
-In order to understand a receiver's contribution, we must compare their actual performance to their predicted performance.
+While receiver separation does a good job of describing player tendencies, it fails to capture the receiver's contribution to that separation.
+In order to truly understand a receiver's contribution to their separation, we must compare their actual separation to their predicted separation.
 The goal of this project was to create that prediction.

 ## Results